gitaarik/monkful/README.md

 import the fields using `from monkful.serializers import fields` and then use for example `my_string_field = fields.StringField()` on your serializer.

-The column "Appropriate for these MongoEngine fields" lists some MongoEngine fields that this field serializer can be used for, however it's not necessarily restricted to this field serializer.
+The column "Appropriate for MongoEngine fields" lists some MongoEngine fields that this field serializer can be used for, however it's not necessarily restricted to this field serializer.
 It is possible that there are several field serializers that can be appropriate to use for a certain MongoEngine